DATE :

 Slightly different attack and decay envelope

-Notable Recordings and Artists
+Notable recordings and artists

-Typical Problems Found in 1955 Les Pauls
+Typical problems found in Les Pauls

 Finish Issues: